jmtalarn/docs/source/index.html.md

 **default** `false`

 <aside class="warning">
-This parameter can do response time slow, avoid it if you don't really need it.
+This parameter can make response time slow, avoid it if you don't really need it.
 </aside>

 Preload all elements from the URL in preparation for extract the data.